 Russel joined the British Army at the age of 16 and served a total of 22 years joint service in both the military and Metropolitan Police.
 Russel worked for Oxford University for 11 years prior to becoming ill.
 Russel joined Restore as a member in August 2018 and attended the Recovery College courses over a 9-month period completing 16 courses in that time.
 Russel qualified as a Tutor by Experience in February 2020 and has tutored on several courses.
 Russel is also involved in the Oxfordshire PEG (Patients experience group) which is looking into co-production as a way of improving the overall service for both service users and staff alike.
 Russel likes to present his tutorials in a fun environment and has a knack of making people laugh!

 Jilly is a scriptwriter and prose writer, with her recent short feature, ‘Being Keegan’, starring actor Stephen Graham, winning a number of international awards.
 Jilly was one of the winners of the Windsor Award for Drama Writing (The Kenneth Branagh Award), and her work has been chosen for production at theatres in London, Wales, Cambridge and Dubai, as well as being highly commended at the London Screenwriters Festival.
-Spending the earlier part of her career in TV broadcasting, Jilly has a Master’s in Scriptwriting and teachers creative writing and scriptwriting at institutions including Winchester University, Met Film School and Bucks Adult Learning, and ORC!
+Spending the earlier part of her career in TV broadcasting, Jilly has a Master’s in Scriptwriting and teaches creative writing and scriptwriting at institutions including Winchester University, Met Film School and Bucks Adult Learning, and ORC!
 Jilly is particularly interested in the significance of creative writing and story telling on good mental health, and is keen for students to experiment with their creativity and experience how therapeutic putting pen to paper can be.

 Annie joined the College as a student in 2016 and has been a tutor since Spring 2018.
 She has used her lived experience to help with co-developing several courses as well as tutoring on a lovely wide variety.
 Annie has changed career several times, starting out as an academic, then working in business for many years, before retraining in Psychology and working in mental health and welfare.
 She has volunteered for Mind and Restore, worked for Restore as an employment and recovery coach, and for ORC as a Welfare tutor.
 Annie loves walking and kayaking, reading, knitting and going to the theatre and gigs.